 The area around Stratford upon Avon in the UK is known as Shakespeare Country and it oozes history.
 You’ll find lovely historic buildings, beautiful scenery and of course the world renowned Royal Shakespeare Company on a city break here.
 These are our recommendations of what to see…

-WHAT TO DO IN SHAKESPEARE COUNTRY
+WHAT TO DO IN STRATFORD UPON AVON

 Shakespeare’s Birthplace: Discounted Tickets…

 Anne Hathaway’s Cottage – This is our favourite Shakespeare property even though he never actually lived here.
 Think of the most beautiful “chocolate-box” thatched cottage that you can, and it still wouldn’t be a patch on this one!
 This was the family home of Shakespeare’s wife Anne Hathaway and he would have visited the cottage when he was ‘courting’ her.
 We love this building partly because of its beauty, but also because of its character with the retention of so many original features.
-The house is laid out as it would have been in Shakespeare’s time complete with beds upstairs and cooking implements downstairs.
-The gardens here are superb and on top of that you can spend time in the orchard or in the new woodland walk which we really enjoyed.
-Anne Hathaway’s cottage is located in the picturesque hamlet of Shottery, a short drive from Stratford Upon Avon.
-If you don’t have a car, you can use the Stratford Waking Tour to get there.
-Walking takes around 30 minutes.

-Mary Arden’s Farm: Read more, pictures, tickets & map…
+Mary Arden’s Farm: Read More, Pictures, Tickets & Map…

-Hall’s Croft – Shakespeare’s eldest daughter, Susanna, married the town doctor, John Hall and lived in this house near the church in the centre of Stratford.
+Hall’s Croft – Shakespeare’s eldest daughter, Susanna, married the town doctor, John Hall and lived in this lovely house near the church in the centre of Stratford.
 The house is preserved with luxurious rooms, befitting of a man of his status.
 We thought this house was absolutely charming.
 It’s very attractive, interesting to wander round and the formal garden is beautiful.
 Inside the house, there are some medical artefacts and an edition of Dr John Hall’s medical notes from 1657.
 Whilst this is a great example of a house of its period, we felt it was the house which has the least connection with Shakespeare himself, but it’s still well worth visiting.

 Nash’s House and New Place – It’s shocking to think that anyone would be able to simply knock down a huge part of the Shakespeare life story in Stratford, but it happened.
-The house that Shakespeare bought, lived in with his family and then died in was first knocked down and rebuilt in around 1700 and then totally demolished and turned into a garden in around 1759.
-Original plans for “New Place” do thankfully still exist and in recent years an archaeological exploration has unearthed original foundations and walls.
-When we last visited, you could still see the ‘dig’ in action.
+The house that Shakespeare bought, lived in with his family and then died in was first knocked down and rebuilt and then totally demolished.
+What you can see today is a garden and the fruits of an archaeological exploration which has unearthed original foundations.
 New Place is accessed through Nash’s House next door which was lived in by Shakespeare’s grand daughter during her marriage to Thomas Nash.
-The gardens of New Place are another attraction and when archaeological digs are not taking place, access to the larger part of the garden is free.
-Our visit to the property lasted around 25 minutes, most of which was spent sitting in the garden, admiring the plants and sculptures!
-Nash’s House and New Place are on Chapel Street in the centre of Stratford.

-Shakespeare’s Grave: Read more, pictures & map..
+Shakespeare’s Grave: Read More, Pictures & Map…

 Explore Stratford – You’ll find all the shops and restaurants you’d expect along the main streets of Stratford upon Avon, but it’s worth spending some time just walking down the less busy streets too.
 You’ll find attractive Tudor buildings, pretty cottages, lovely pubs and a busy market selling quality produce.
 In particular look out for the Black Swan pub, known as the Dirty Duck by actors, which has a long tradition of thespian drinkers.

-Explore Stratford: Read more, location list, pictures & map…
+Explore Stratford: Read More, Pictures & Map…

 Historic Warwick – Around 20 minutes from Stratford is the picture postcard town of Warwick.
 The main attraction here is the castle (see below) but the town itself is certainly worth spending some time in.
 The streets are lined with attractive historic buildings and the shopping centre has quaint tea rooms and cafes.
 You’ll also find the Warwickshire Museum in the Market Hall.

-Historic Warwick: Read more, pictures, attractions & map..
+Historic Warwick: Read More, Pictures & Map..

 Warwick Castle: Discounted Tickets…

-OUR TOP TIP IN SHAKESPEARE COUNTRY
+OUR TOP TIP IN STRATFORD UPON AVON

-MORE THINGS TO DO IN SHAKESPEARE COUNTRY
+MORE THINGS TO DO IN STRATFORD UPON AVON

-RECOMMENDED HOTELS
+RECOMMENDED HOTEL

 The nearest main airport to Shakespeare Country is Birmingham Airport.
 If you’re not hiring a car, the easiest way to get to Stratford is by rail, taking the train from the airport station (Birmingham International) to Birmingham New Street and then to Stratford upon Avon.
 You’ll find Stratford railway station is just a short walk from the town centre.
 If you have access to a car, you’ll find there is plenty of parking in Stratford, although it can be very busy at peak holiday times.
 A car is certainly the best way to get around the rest of Shakespeare Country, to see locations like Warwick, Kenilworth and Henley in Arden.
 However, if you’re only interested in the main sights, the City Sightseeing hop-on hop-off bus tour is a great way to get around.
 It calls in at all the Shakespeare properties and we found it very informative and entertaining.